imyanuarginting/Web-Scraping/README.md

-# Web Sraping
+# Web Scraping

-Conducting web scraping using several python libraries such as Selenium, and googleapiclient for further analysis.
+Conducting web scraping on several social media and e-commerce platforms using several Python libraries such as Selenium, and googleapiclient for further analysis.